Please click to view.

 People who are exposed to scabies may not develop itchy lesions for up to 6 weeks after becoming infested, as the immune system takes some time to recognize the mites and develop an allergic response to them.
 However, individuals who have had scabies before may develop the rash within several days of re-exposure.

-Scabies requires prescription medication in order to stop the infestation.
-Once your child is under a doctor’s care, there are steps you can take to prevent scabies from coming back:
+Scabies requires prescription medication to stop the infestation.
+Once your child is being treated, there are steps you can take to remove scabies mites from the household:

 - Mites cannot survive off the human body for more than 48-71 hours.
 Therefore, wash all clothing, bedding, and towels used by the infested person in the previous 72 hours in hot water and dry these items in a hot dryer.